retohugi/Souldesk/docs/30_feature_multi-posthog-project-support.md

 **Graceful Degradation:**
 - Disable projects when memory is low
-- Prioritize default project when resources are constrained
+- Prioritize first/primary project when resources are constrained
 - Cache eviction for least recently used insights
 - Simplified UI when many projects are configured